 But Eric wasn’t a lawyer, and he didn’t go to law school.
 The life of a lawyer is not something he’s experienced, like you and me.

-His question came in the middle of my walking him through the Law Practice Cash Flow Forecast Plan we create for our members, how it works – and, more importantly – why I created it.
+His question came in the middle of my walking him through the Law Practice Cash Flow Forecast Plan we created for our members, how it works – and, more importantly – why we created it.

 …While having the help of a support staff and taking a higher salary, PLUS taking additional distributions in addition to your salary (and coming out AHEAD, instead of behind).